Church and State

 In 1962, the church was renovated and extended by 55 feet, doubling its size.
 Seating capacity increased to 1000 parishioners.
 Construction of a new rectory commenced in August 1966 and was completed in May 1967.
 We as a parish are thankful for the families that came before us for building a community we can call our second home.
 Father Leo Edgerly Jr., appointed in 1999, summarized the history of the church in a single sentence, "They sowed the seeds; we reap the benefits."

-While the postcard says, "Piedmont" the Chapel of the Chimes is actually in Oakland:
+While the postcard says, "Piedmont" the Chapel of the Chimes is actually in Oakland and on Piedmont Ave:

 Chapel of the Chimes Oakland (CCO), founded in 1909 as a crematory and columbarium, provides funeral, cemetery and cremation services for families in Oakland, Calif. and around the Bay Area.
 The main building reflects a 1928 redevelopment designed by Morgan, the first woman architect licensed in California.